skswanke/PythonWebCheck/README.md

 Checks for:

--Links to dev enviromnent
+- Links to dev enviromnent
--Links that are 404
+- Links that are 404
--Spelling errors made in the page text
+- Spelling errors made in the page text

 ## How To's